gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 ## PMTU Considerations {#pmtu}

-The addition of the Crypto to SCTP reduces the room for payload, in order to cope with that when creating the payload of SCTP for protection the size of the Crypto chunk header and plain text expansion due to algorithm and any authentication tag needs to be included in the calculation.
+The addition of the CRYPTO chunk to SCTP reduces the room for payload, in order to cope with that when creating the payload of SCTP for protection the size of the CRYPTO chunk header and plain text expansion due to algorithm and any authentication tag needs to be included in the calculation.